Passive smoking: Tobacco-industry funding of research

-The tobacco industry's role in funding scientific research on secondhand smoke has been controversial.
-A review of published studies found that tobacco-industry affiliation was strongly correlated with findings exonerating secondhand smoke; researchers affiliated with the tobacco industry were 88 times more likely than independent researchers to conclude that secondhand smoke was not harmful.
-In a specific example which came to light with the release of tobacco-industry documents, Philip Morris executives successfully encouraged an author to revise his industry-funded review article to downplay the role of secondhand smoke in sudden infant death syndrome.
+The tobacco industry's role in funding scientific research on passive smoke has been controversial.
+A review of published studies found that tobacco-industry affiliation was strongly correlated with findings exonerating passive smoke; researchers affiliated with the tobacco industry were 88 times more likely than independent researchers to conclude that passive smoke was not harmful.
+In a specific example which came to light with the release of tobacco-industry documents, Philip Morris executives successfully encouraged an author to revise his industry-funded review article to downplay the role of passive smoke in sudden infant death syndrome.
 The 2006 U.S. Surgeon General's report criticized the tobacco industry's role in the scientific debate:

 The industry has funded or carried out research that has been judged to be biased, supported scientists to generate letters to editors that criticized research publications, attempted to undermine the findings of key studies, assisted in establishing a scientific society with a journal, and attempted to sustain controversy even as the scientific community reached consensus.

 This strategy was outlined at an international meeting of tobacco companies in 1988, at which Philip Morris proposed to set up a team of scientists, organized by company lawyers, to "carry out work on ETS to keep the controversy alive."
 All scientific research was subject to oversight and "filtering" by tobacco-industry lawyers:

 Philip Morris then expect the group of scientists to operate within the confines of decisions taken by PM scientists to determine the general direction of research, which apparently would then be 'filtered' by lawyers to eliminate areas of sensitivity.

 Philip Morris reported that it was putting "...vast amounts of funding into these projects... in attempting to coordinate and pay so many scientists on an international basis to keep the ETS controversy alive."

 Tobacco industry response

-Measures to tackle secondhand smoke pose a serious economic threat to the tobacco industry, having broadened the definition of smoking beyond a personal habit to something with a social impact.
-In a confidential 1978 report, the tobacco industry described increasing public concerns about secondhand smoke as "the most dangerous development to the viability of the tobacco industry that has yet occurred."
+Measures to tackle passive smoke pose a serious economic threat to the tobacco industry, having broadened the definition of smoking beyond a personal habit to something with a social impact.
+In a confidential 1978 report, the tobacco industry described increasing public concerns about passive smoke as "the most dangerous development to the viability of the tobacco industry that has yet occurred."
 In United States of America v.
 Philip Morris et al., the District Court for the District of Columbia found that the tobacco industry "... recognized from the mid-1970s forward that the health effects of passive smoking posed a profound threat to industry viability and cigarette profits," and that the industry responded with "efforts to undermine and discredit the scientific consensus that ETS causes disease."

 Accordingly, the tobacco industry have developed several strategies to minimise the impact on their business: